Pacific Flyway Council

 • Coordinate collection and analysis of biological data.

-• Emphasize research needed to improve management.
+• Emphasize research needed to improve conservation and management.

 Development Process

-The Study Committee usually works on management plans during the winter (January) meeting, and sends them to the council for review during the spring (March) meeting.
-The Council usually votes on plans at the following summer (July) meeting.
+The Study Committee and Nongame Migratory Bird Technical Committee usually works on management plans during the winter (December or January) meeting, and sends them to the Council for review during the spring (March) meeting.
+The Council usually votes on plans at the following summer (August or September) meeting.
 The Council adopts management plans, making them formal documents.
-Multi-flyway plans require concerted and concurrent review and approval.
+Multi-flyway plans require concerted Northern

 In the Pacific Flyway, management plans generally have a 5-year planning horizon with revisions as necessary to provide current guidance.